 In 2023 alone, phishing scams accounted for more than 33% of all data breaches worldwide, affecting both individuals and businesses.
 These scams are growing smarter every day, targeting people through email, text, and even social media.
+Phishing scams are deceptive tricks used by cybercriminals to steal sensitive information like passwords, credit card numbers, or social security details.
+Recognizing and avoiding these scams is essential in today’s digital world.

 In this guide, we’ll explain what phishing scams are, how they work, the warning signs, and how you can protect yourself and your business.
 Whether you’re new to online safety or want a refresher, this article has you covered.